xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 An OVA is a big, single file using the standard Open Virtualization Format.
 The OVA contains an XML describing the metadata (VM name, description, etc.) and your disks in the VMDK format.

 :::tip
-To skip Windows activation in case system is already activated, collect information on the network cards used in the Windows VM (ipconfig /all) and use the same MAC address(es) when creating interfaces in XCP-ng.
+To skip Windows activation in case the system is already activated, run `ipconfig /all` to collect information on the network cards used in the Windows VM, and use the same MAC address(es) when creating interfaces in XCP-ng.
 :::

 ![](../assets/img/import-ova.png)